The 13 Most Haunting College Admissions Errors

 Reread each application carefully, and have someone else proofread it, too.

-7. Writing a generic essay:Poorly written essays will not trick schools into handing out acceptance letters.
+7. Writing a generic essay:Poorly written essays will not encourage schools to hand out acceptance letters.

 Schools want to know that a student really wants to attend and is ready to attend; the essay factors into this decision.